Functions #

 goDef #

-func goDef(r common.GolangType) string
+func goDef(r common.GolangType) (string, error)

 Examples: